 The Grade 12 exam results and online selections are timely interventions in the education system.
 The online results and selections are the functions of two different education bodies.
 Namely the National Education Department (NDoE) and the Department of Higher Education, Research, Science and Technology (DHERST).

-In this article, we highlight two pressing development dilemmas in education: the increasing number of secondary schools and Grade 12 students in the last 5 years to 2019.
+In this article, we highlight two pressing development dilemmas in education: the increasing number of secondary schools and Grade 12 students in the last 5 years.
 Do we also ask whether the growth in the number of schools and students is sustainable?

 Highlights of Grade 12 Exam Results and Selections